-

 In my example above, I had to think about how I was going to address the elephant in the room (or the donkey).

 3. In your sermon, bring it up.
-This is something I like to call, “Having the conversation in front of everyone.”
+This is something I like to call “Having the conversation in front of everyone.”

+Given that preaching is a one-sided conversation, you have to bring up both sides of the argument.
 Going back to my example, rather than spending a lot of time on what the Greek word for “deprive” really means, I decided to “have the conversation in front of everyone.”
 What was the conversation?
-Well, it was to just bring up the fact that lots of people quickly dismiss a passage like that instead of obey it because they just wish it would go away.
-By bringing this up I was able to challenge people to rethink their tendency to ignore the passage because it makes them so uncomfortable to deal with their sexual dysfunction.
+Well, it was just to bring up the fact that lots of people quickly dismiss a passage like that instead of obeying it because they just wish it would go away.
+By bringing this up, I was able to challenge people to rethink their tendency to ignore the passage because it makes them so uncomfortable to deal with their sexual dysfunction.

-I have found that by simply stating the obvious and “having the conversation” people disarm and engage better with the content because it seems more believable and real.
+I have found that by simply stating the obvious and “having the conversation,” people disarm and engage better with the content because it seems more believable and real.
+What approach has worked for you?
+Do you take a conversational approach?

 Related Preaching Articles